shigma/morphix/morphix/README.md

 );
 ```

-## Change Types
+## Mutation Types

-morphix recognizes three types of changes:
+Morphix recognizes three types of mutations:

 ### Replace

-The most general change type, used for any mutation that replaces a value:
+The most general mutation type, used for any mutation that replaces a value:

 ```rust ignore
 person.age = 35;                        // Replace at .age